DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 ## Acknowledgments
 I would like to thank:
 - Mo Shami, my mentor throughout the project, who has proved me valuable information.
-- My partner, Harry, who has continued to be very supporting throughout this process and clealy cares so much about my success <3 You're great.
+- My partner, Harry, who has continued to be very supporting throughout this process and clearly cares so much about my success <3 You're great.
 - Anybody who has taken the time to ask how my coding journey is going :).